top of page

 It’s safe during pregnancy, too, as long as there are no signs of blood clots and you’ve had permission from your midwife.
 We use a different technique in pregnancy massage, but the general approach is the same.

-How effective is manual lymphatic drainage?
+Who is manual lymphatic drainage for.png

 For treating issues like lymphedema, and reducing swelling post-surgery or while recovering from an injury, MLD can be very effective, and quickly.
-However, long-term effectiveness depends on you and what we’re trying to resolve.

 Our advice is to come for therapy whenever you need or want it, to ensure you’re moving as freely and comfortably as possible.